ahl389/paint-css-framework/readme.md

 Each of these classes indicate a percentage width (the `w` in front of each number is for `width`) relative to the `module's` parent container.
 Adding a padding class to any module will *not* alter its outer width - pad away, no math necessary!

-Paint applies width from a desktop-first perspective, with excellent default styles for responsive changes on tablet and mobile:
+Paint applies width from a desktop-first perspective, with default behaviors for seamless responsive changes on tablet and mobile:
 All width classes will cascade on tablet but default to full-width on mobile, unless otherwise specified.

 If you want a module to have a different width on mobile or tablet, you have to add the corresponding tablet/mobile width class.
 You may apply a desktop, tablet, and mobile width class to any element.